Marso22/boardwalk-games/README.md

 - Embed the provided engaging descriptions for the café's ambience and list of services available within the site's content.
 - Design and implement a homepage layout that prominently features the images and descriptions.

-## User Story 3: Game Library page (must-have)
+## User Story 3: Selected board games displayed on a separate Game Library page (must-have)

-- As a Board Game Enthusiast, I want to explore a selection of featured board games on the website, so I can discover new games and decide which ones I might be interested in trying.
+- As a Board Game Enthusiast, I want to explore a selection of featured board games on the website, so I can discover new games and decide which ones I might be interested in trying or buying.

 Acceptance Criteria